All Episodes

 See what this is.

-This is the old, hey, you know, I'm not a racist, but damn if my neighbor or father, my brother-in-law, or my co-worker is.
+This is the old, hey, you know, I'm not a racist, but damn if my neighbor or father or my brother-in-law, my co-worker is.

-I think I think I think this is more than nine percent.
+I think this is more than 9%.

-Because the still the there's still big news in it, but Vladimir Putin, and who can blame him?
+Hey, folks, I'll get back to this L.A.
+Times poll here in just a second, because there's still big news in it, but Vladimir Putin, and who can blame him?

 Vladimir Putin just said that Russia's response to our defensive missile shield in Poland will go beyond diplomacy.